On The Fly

 Key Takeaways:

-• A New York radar approach facility temporarily closed due to staff shortages.
+• A radar approach facility in Rome, N.Y., was temporarily closed due to an air traffic controller staff shortage, causing traffic diversion.

-• The FAA may seek reimbursement for funds allocated to a rejected Myrtle Beach air terminal project.
+• The FAA may seek to recover $12 million spent on plans for a new Myrtle Beach air terminal after local politicians rejected the project.

 See a mistake?
 Contact us.